zevv/bucklespring/README.md

 ```
 $ brew install alure pkg-config
 $ make
+$ sudo ./buckle
 ```

-I was also told the following: "You need superuser privileges to create the event tap, unless accessibility is enabled.
-To do so, select the "Enable access for assistive devices" checkbox in the Universal Access system preference pane."

-Please let me know if this works for you, because I'm not able to test this myself due to lack of hardware.
+Note that you need superuser privileges to create the event tap on Mac OS X.

 ### Windows

-The windows build is currently broken, it seems that switching from Freelut to Alure broke windows, I might fix this one day.
+I think the windows build is currently broken, it seems that switching from Freelut to Alure broke windows, I might fix this one day.

-I suspect there is something wrong with `alureCreateBufferFromFile()` getting called from another thread, but my knowledge of the win32 platform is so poor I'm not even able to run a debugger to see what is happening.
-Help from an expert is appreciated.
+I suspect there is something wrong with `alureCreateBufferFromFile()` getting called from another thread in the key capture callback, but my knowledge of the win32 platform is so poor I'm not even able to run a debugger to see what is happening.
+Help from an expert is much appreciated.

 Usage